ai-haden/fabric-01-go/battery-level/README.md

 `Error: proposal failed with status: 500 - failed to invoke backing implementation of 'ApproveChaincodeDefinitionForMyOrg': attempted to redefine uncommitted sequence (1) for namespace batterylevelcc with unchanged content`

+Because it has already been approved by both Orgs.

 Org2
 ```
 export CORE_PEER_LOCALMSPID=Org2MSP